How to Boost Wi‑Fi Coverage in Large Homes

 - Best for full‑home coverage

-Tip: If you’re starting from scratch in a large home, a mesh system is usually the better long‑term solution.
+Tip: For large homes, mesh is usually the better long‑term solution.

 4. Upgrading Your Router for Better Coverage

-Sometimes the simplest fix is to replace an old router.
-Modern routers with Wi‑Fi 6 or 5G support offer:
+Sometimes the easiest fix is upgrading an outdated router.
+Modern Wi‑Fi 6 and 5G‑compatible routers offer:

 - Stronger signal strength